BEST PLACES, LANDMARKS & BUILDINGS

 Fisherman’s Wharf is another top tourist attraction in San Francisco.
 It starts at Pier 39 and goes all the way to Municipal Pier, which is at the end of Aquatic Park.
 For more than a century, Fisherman’s Wharf has been a top waterfront destination for the fishing fleet.
 These days, it has some of the best seafood restaurants that San Francisco has to offer.
 In addition, there are historical buildings, museums, bay views, sea lion attractions and museums at Fisherman’s Wharf.

 California Academy of Sciences

-At this location, you will see a natural history museum, planetarium and aquarium.
-It also has world-class education and research programs.
+At this location, you will see a natural history museum, planetarium, and aquarium.
+It also has the world-class education and research programs.
 The building has plenty of everyday life to see such as live penguins in African Hall, blooming wildflowers on the roof, a coral reef ecosystem and a living rainforest.